ollilappalainen/shadows-collide/README.md

 * AABB collision test doesn't handle equal vectors as colliding vectors
 * AABB collision doesn't show distance as negative value if collision is true
 * Cicle - Convex Polygon test does not work properly and is not used in main program
+* CMake not implemented for cross platform compilation